mateusz-mironczuk/add-pitch-lines/README.md

-# draw-lines-for-japanese-pitch-patterns
+# add-pitch-lines
-Draws lines for Japanese pitch patterns.
+Adds lines for Japanese pitch patterns.

-The script draws pitch pattern lines on a given HTML element which contains an Japanese transliteration written in kana.
+The script adds pitch pattern lines on a given HTML element which contains a Japanese transliteration written in kana.

 Supports the notion with the `¬` character witch marks the place when a pitch